BlockchainCommons/www.SmartCustody.com/README.md

 “Smart Custody” is the use of advanced cryptographic tools to improve the *care*, *maintenance*, *control*, and *protection* of digital assets.

-The website and is an educational project of [Blockchain Commons](https://www.BlockchainCommons.com).
+This website is an educational project of [Blockchain Commons](https://www.BlockchainCommons.com).

 Join the [SmartCustody Announcements List](https://tinyletter.com/SmartCustody).